 This site's video is free to share.
 Feel free to download and show them without permission.
 You can donate any amount to the artist, if you approve of the video as art.
 Even if you disapprove, you can keep it.
 But it has no artistic value, as you have determined.
-Download Videos: 1920x1080 • Art Talk Podcast: The Experiment of the Period of Great Change • Begins with Chaos - Lascaux • A Sunday Afternoon on the Island of La Grande Jatte • Da Vinci Code / Mona Lisa • Paul Gauguin, Vincent van Gogh in Arles in 1888 ![]() Creative Commons Attribution 4.0 International License.
-Credit must be given to the creator. ![]() 日本からのドネーションはここをクリック。 日本から任意の金額のドネーションはできません。 Show: Japanese / 日本語
+Download Videos: 1920x1080 • Art Talk Podcast: The Experiment of the Period of Great Change • Begins with Chaos - Lascaux • A Sunday Afternoon on the Island of La Grande Jatte • Da Vinci Code / Mona Lisa • Paul Gauguin, Vincent van Gogh in Arles in 1888 • The 108,528 Pixel Colors from His Last Painting were Scattered Randomly • The Last Supper - Leonardo Da Vinci ![]() Creative Commons Attribution 4.0 International License.
+Credit must be given to the creator. ![]() ![]() 日本からのドネーションはここをクリック。 日本から任意の金額のドネーションはできません。 Show: Japanese / 日本語

 Hide: Japanese / 日本語

-アーティスト・ステートメント: 小島健治は、画像を音に変換するRGB MusicLabや、ワンタイムパッドの原理を用いた暗号化ベースのプロジェクトなどを通して、知覚、デジタルデータ、そしてメディアの交差点を探求しています。彼の作品では、XOR演算を用いて画像を判読不能なモザイクにエンコードすることが多く、正しいキーでのみ復元可能です。小島はこのプロセスを、感覚を通して混沌から意味を引き出す人間の知覚のメタファーと捉えています。彼はNFTアートを批判し、デジタルアートの所有権よりも複製可能性を重視しています。また、メディアアートは所有に焦点を当てるのではなく、私たちを未来へと導く方向を示すものと考えています。 このポッドキャストについて: このポッドキャストでは、アーティスト小島健治が最近開発した4つのデジタルプロジェクトについて、AIを活用したディスカッションを特集しています。会話中は、これらのプロジェクトの無音映像が背景に投影されます。プロジェクトは、ラスコーの先史時代の洞窟壁画、スーラのグランド・ジャット、ダ・ヴィンチのモナ・リザ、そしてゴッホとゴーギャンのアルルでの絵画を、バイナリデータとアルゴリズムを用いてデジタル解釈したものです。今日、有史前の洞窟壁画から現在の全ての画像まで画面上のピクセルはすべて、バイナリアルゴリズムによって制御されています。ポッドキャストでは、プロジェクトの背景をインタラクティブに解説して、21世紀までの広大な美術史を垣間見ながら、デジタルアートの方向性を示しています。オリジナルのプロジェクトは映像と音声で構成されていますが、この動画ではポッドキャストの音声のみを収録しています。技術的には、AIは各プロジェクトのウェブサイトから各プロジェクトの説明などのみを読み込み、分析・編集し、インタラクティブなポッドキャスト音声を作成しました。背景は、アーティストの小島が動画編集で付け加えました。このポッドキャストは、アーティスト小島氏のデジタル作品を通して、デジタル世界の現在の背景と未来についての理解を深めるために開発されました。 プロジェクト・ウェブサイト: • Begins with Chaos - Lascaux • A Sunday Afternoon on the Island of La Grande Jatte • Da Vinci Code / Mona Lisa • Paul Gauguin, Vincent van Gogh in Arles in 1888 Hide: Japanese / 日本語 Artist Statement: Kenji Kojima explores the intersection of perception, digital data, and media through works like RGB MusicLab, which converts images into sound, and encryption-based projects using one-time pad principles.
-His art often involves encoding images into unreadable mosaics using XOR operations, only reversible with the correct key.
+アーティスト・ステートメント: 小島健治は、彼の開発した画像を音に変換するフリーウェア「RGB MusicLab」や、ワンタイムパッドの原理を用いた暗号化プロジェクトなどを通して、知覚、デジタルデータ、そしてメディアの交差点を探求しています。彼の作品は、XOR演算を用いて画像を判読不能なモザイクにエンコードすることが多く、正しいキーでのみ復元可能です。小島はこのプロセスを、感覚を通して混沌から意味を引き出す人間の知覚のメタファーと捉えています。彼はNFTアートに懐疑的な見方を示し、デジタルアートの所有権よりも複製可能性を重視しています。キャリアを通して、小島はフリーウェア開発の哲学に影響を受けており、メディアアートは所有権のみに焦点を当てるのではなく、未来を指針するものであるべきだという信念を育んでいます。 このポッドキャストについて: このポッドキャストでは、アーティスト小島健治が最近開発した4つのデジタルプロジェクトについて、AIを活用したディスカッションを特集しています。会話中は、これらのプロジェクトの無音映像が背景に投影されます。プロジェクトは、ラスコーの先史時代の洞窟壁画、スーラのグランド・ジャット、ダ・ヴィンチのモナ・リザ、そしてゴッホとゴーギャンのアルルでの絵画を、バイナリデータとアルゴリズムを用いてデジタル解釈したものです。今日、有史前の洞窟壁画から現在の全ての画像まで画面上のピクセルはすべて、バイナリアルゴリズムによって制御されています。ポッドキャストでは、プロジェクトの背景をインタラクティブに解説して、21世紀までの広大な美術史を垣間見ながら、デジタルアートの方向性を示しています。オリジナルのプロジェクトは映像と音声で構成されていますが、この動画ではポッドキャストの音声のみを収録しています。技術的には、AIは各プロジェクトのウェブサイトから各プロジェクトの説明などのみを読み込み、分析・編集し、インタラクティブなポッドキャスト音声を作成しました。背景は、アーティストの小島が動画編集で付け加えました。このポッドキャストは、アーティスト小島氏のデジタル作品を通して、デジタル世界の現在の背景と未来についての理解を深めるために開発されました。 プロジェクト・ウェブサイト: • Begins with Chaos - Lascaux • A Sunday Afternoon on the Island of La Grande Jatte • Da Vinci Code / Mona Lisa • Paul Gauguin, Vincent van Gogh in Arles in 1888 Hide: Japanese / 日本語 Artist Statement: Kenji Kojima explores the intersection of perception, digital data, and media through works like RGB MusicLab, which he developed as freeware, which converts images into sound, and encryption-based projects using one-time pad principles.
+His art often involves encoding images into unreadable mosaics using XOR operations, which can only be reversed with the correct key.
 Kojima sees this process as a metaphor for human perception, which extracts meaning from chaos through the senses.
-He critiques NFT art, valuing the copyability of digital art over ownership, and also believes that media art, rather than focusing on ownership, should point the way to guide us into the future.
+He expresses skepticism towards NFT art and places a stronger emphasis on replicability over the ownership of digital art.
+Throughout his career, Kojima has been influenced by the idea of developing freeware, which has shaped his belief that media art should be a guide to the future rather than being solely focused on ownership.
 About This Art Talk Podcast: This podcast features an AI-driven discussion about four recent digital initiatives developed by artist Kenji Kojima.
 Silent videos from these projects are projected in the background during the conversation.
 The projects are digital interpretations of "Lascaux prehistoric cave paintings", "A Sunday Afternoon on the Island of La Grande Jatte" by Georges Seurat, "Mona Lisa" by Leonald da Vinci, and the Arles paintings by Vincent van Gogh and Paul Gauguin, generated using binary data and algorithms.
 Today, the earliest cave paintings and the pixels on our screens are all guided by binary algorithms.
 The podcast provides an interactive explanation of the projects' backgrounds.
 It offers a glimpse into the vast history of art up to the 21st century, showcasing the direction in which digital art is heading.
 The original projects consist of video and audio content, but this video only includes podcast audio.
 Technically, the AI loads only project site descriptions and others from each project website, analyzes them, edits them, and creates interactive podcast audio.
 Artist Kojima added the background during the video editing process.
 This podcast was developed to enhance comprehension of the context and future of the digital world through artist Kojima's digital creations.
 Project Web Site: • Begins with Chaos - Lascaux • A Sunday Afternoon on the Island of La Grande Jatte • Da Vinci Code / Mona Lisa • Paul Gauguin, Vincent van Gogh in Arles in 1888 Show: Kenji Kojima's Biography

 Hide: Kenji Kojima's Biography